 Strength and Durability

 The TPO Roofing system is a durable flat roof option.
-If professionally installed by a roofing contractor who knows what they are doing and properly maintained, a TPO flat roof can last up to 30 years.
+If professionally installed by a local roofing contractor who knows what they are doing and properly maintained, a TPO flat roof can last up to 30 years.
 The synthetic material of TPO makes it resistant to mold and dirt.
 Overall, when compared to other synthetic roofing materials, such as EPDM rubber, it is also more resistant to punctures and tears due to debris, foot traffic, or regular wear and tear.

 High Energy Efficiency